ArtemisZhao/ATACseq/README.md

 #### Steps

  1. Identify non-redudant peaks

-  - Define a set of non-redundant peaks present in at least 2 samples.

- 2. Counting for differential ATAC-seq

-  - filter the peaks which are present in at least two replicates.

-  - Use Rsubread to count paired reads landing in peaks.
+ 2. Counting for differential ATAC-seq - use Rsubread to count paired reads landing in peaks.

- 3. Contruct a DESeq2 object

-  - pass the count to __DESeqDataSetFromMatrix__ function so as to access these from DESeq2 later.
+ 3. Contruct a DESeq2 object - Pass the count to __DESeqDataSetFromMatrix__ function

  4. Annotate peaks to genes

 #### Command
 ```{r,eval=FALSE}